Apple iPhone 7 full review

 Launching a phone that looks exactly like the last two is perhaps not the best way to get buyers excited, but Apple has made a few significant upgrades to the iPhone 7 which should appeal.
 But is it enough?
 Let's find out.

 If you're unsure of the differences between the latest two models, see our iPhone 7 vs iPhone 7 Plus comparison, and you can see how the iPhone 7 stacks up against the competition in our best phones chart.
+Not sure whether to upgrade?
+Also see iPhone 7 vs iPhone 6S.

 iPhone 7 review: Price